Shopify vs WordPress — Which Platform is Better?

 • an ecommerce integration — addition of tools that will let you sell products online

-• plugins — apps that can be added to your site to add more functionality.
+• plugins — apps that can be installed on your site to add more functionality.

 And of course, depending on your ambitions or technical skills, you may also need to pay for a developer to assist you with the build.